 Parafunction Effects & Treatment

 According to recent studies, 90% of patients with parafunction are unaware of their habit.
-Because most grinding and clenching of teeth occurs subconsciously at night, patients usually aren’t aware of the harmful effects.
+Because most grinding and clenching of teeth occurs subconsciously at night, and emotional distractions during day, patients usually aren't aware of the harmful effects.
 If you happen to catch yourself clenching or grinding your teeth, take note.
-Parafunction can be painful and cause severe wear and tear on your teeth.
+Parafunction can cause pain, tension headaches, severe wear, displaced disc, and arthritis TMJ.
 It is a behavior that can cause both minor and major damage to your gums, bones, teeth, muscles and joints.

 Due to the complexity of this behavior, and the fact that nearly all patients experiencing oral parafunction are doing it subconsciously, there is often a management system put in place for destructive parafunction treatment, rather than a cure.
 Through management techniques including the use of an orthopedic appliance, and identifying an individual's behaviors that cause clenched teeth, you will be that much closer to overcoming your oral parafunctional behavior.